2050By Bruce - November 2020 (updated August 2021 and January 2022)

 Even when the World finally gets carbon dioxide production to zero its effects are going to live on for decades to come.
-It is going to get worse - a lot worse - before it gets better - especially in the poorer areas of the World.
+It is going to get worse before it gets better, especially in the poorer areas of the World.

 There are many other impacts as well but I have told you enough to give you the picture of some of the impacts.
 Now I will touch upon how Australia - finally - started to address the issues.
 Other parts of the World also addressed the issue - but some had a different approach to Australia - so I will concentrate on the Australian approach.

 Eventually there came to be a two pronged approach.
 The first "prong" is what I will call the hardware response.
 The second "prong" I will call the software response, or changes to society and lifestyle.
 Both are important and both interacted with each other.
 The second prong has been much slower to kick off and change is still occurring in 2050 - I will come back to that latter.

 The hardware response is largely what you would have expected back in 2020 and earlier.
 Most of the solutions to climate change were well and truly known by the end of the 20th century.
 But for some reason these solutions were not implemented - and believe me there are many a thesis written and even a royal commission about what these reasons were and how they could have been thought to outweigh the clearly predicted dangers of climate change as warned to World leaders by the vast majority of the World's climate scientists.
 If the response had started to be implemented on a large scale even 20 years earlier (by 2000) the impacts being seen in 2050 would be nowhere near as severe nor the costs so high.